-I am now offering virtual sessions to schools via Skype.
-I can give a FREE 20 minute reading / Q&A to any class that has bought (and read!) at least one of my poetry books.
+I am now offering online sessions to schools via Zoom or Microsoft Teams.
+I can give a FREE 20 minute reading / Q&A to any class that has bought (and read!) at least one of my poetry books together.

 I have worked with all age ranges and abilities, both as a teacher and as a children’s poet.
 I have a particular interest in working with Junior aged pupils but happy to work with Yr2 - Yr 8 pupils.
 I can give a performance of my poems or a presentation to larger groups at assembly time or work with classes or groups in creative poetry workshops.

 Workshops usually involve an introduction, a warm up, working on a group poem, followed by individual writing (with writing frames for the younger/less confident writer).
 At the end, there will be a chance to read some of the pupils poems out, and a question and answer session.
 I find that shorter sessions (45-60 mins) work best with younger pupils and longer (75-90 mins) for older pupils.

 I am a member of NAWE (National Association of Writers in Education) and I am CRB checked.